SEAL Team 6 member's suicide inspires new veterans' mental health effort

 “I’ll never forget it.
 He physically looked different, something had changed,” Sydney told Yahoo News.
 “They were very active.
 He said they were out almost every single night on their missions.”

-Bill had worked his entire life toward serving in the U.S. Navy's most elite unit — famed for counterterrorism operations the world over today — but he had joined the Navy and served in SEAL Team 5 prior to the war on terror.
+Bill had worked his entire life toward serving in the U.S. Navy's most elite unit — famed for counterterrorism operations all over the world — but he had joined the Navy and served in SEAL Team 5 prior to the war on terror.
 He was selected for SEAL Team 6 in 2004 before being assigned to Gold Squadron.
 As the pace of the war picked up, Bill was in a constant deployment cycle, but also honing his skills and building a reputation as a competent operator.

 Back home, Bill and Sydney would usually sit down and talk about the deployment over a case of beer — but not this time.
-Bill, one of the country’s most decorated Navy SEALs, didn’t want to talk about it, and even told her that he was done and needed a break.
+Bill, one of the country’s most decorated Navy SEALs, didn’t want to talk about it, and even told her that he needed a break.
 The Navy found a position for him in San Antonio as a SEAL recruiter that would allow him to relax a bit.
 But he hated it — hated the job and hated being away from his teammates, and began to sink into alcohol abuse.

 Then in 2011, Extortion 17 was shot out of the sky.
 The twin-rotor CH-47 Chinook helicopter had been transporting operators from Gold Squadron toward a Ranger element on the ground in Afghanistan’s Wardak province when it was struck by a rocket-propelled grenade.
 The crash killed all 38 soldiers on board, including 17 Navy SEALs — most of them being Bill’s friends from Gold Squadron.